Best Matter Smart Home Hubs 2026: 11 Compared

 Aqara Hub M100 vs Samsung SmartThings Station

-At ~$30 vs ~$59-110, both are entry-level Matter controllers with Thread border routers.
-The M100 is cheaper, a discreet USB stick, and a great Thread extender, but it only bridges Aqara's own Zigbee devices and its non-Apple setup is still rough.
-The Station adds full Zigbee, the SmartThings platform (Matter 1.5 first), and a 15W Qi charger — but stock is intermittent. [src1, src6, src7]
+At ~$30, the M100 is a discreet USB-stick Matter controller with a Thread border router and a great Thread extender, but it only bridges Aqara's own Zigbee devices and its non-Apple setup is still rough.
+The SmartThings Station offered full Zigbee, the SmartThings platform (Matter 1.5 first), and a 15W Qi charger — but Samsung has discontinued it, so the live way onto the SmartThings platform is now the Aeotec SmartThings Hub (~$150). [src1, src6, src7]

 Pick Aqara M100 if: you want the cheapest Matter controller / Thread border router, especially with Aqara devices or to extend an existing Thread mesh.